-Accepting Limited Citizenship Appointments: The U.S. Embassy is accepting limited appointments for U.S. passports and Consular Reports of Birth Abroad (CRBA).
+Accepting Limited Citizenship Appointments: The U.S. Embassy is open for U.S. passports and Consular Reports of Birth Abroad (CRBA).
 We are limiting appointments to adhere to social distancing guidelines.
-Expect significant delays to receive your new citizenship document following your appointment.
-The facilities in the United States which print and ship U.S. passports and CRBA’s for U.S. citizens worldwide have been closed since early April due to COVID-19.
-We do not have a definitive date when the printing facilities will reopen.
-In the meantime, you can schedule a citizenship appointment at the U.S. Embassy in Copenhagen online.
+You can schedule a citizenship appointment at the U.S. Embassy in Copenhagen online.
 If you are an adult renewing your 10-year passport please use our mail-in renewal option.

-- Social Security Interviews/Certification of True Copies: Suspended due to COVID-19.
-However, if you require a certified copy of a true original document to complete your social security application you may do this by mail.
+- Social Security Interviews/Certification of True Copies: In-person appointments suspended due to COVID-19.
+If you require a certified copy of a true original document to complete your social security application you may do this by mail.
 This is strongly encouraged due to increased wait times for appointments.
 E-mail us at CopenhagenACS@state.gov to coordinate the mail-in process.

 - Loss of Nationality/Renunciation: Suspended due to COVID-19.